ericchaves/backbone-cordova-starter/README.md

 # Building cordova app

-Once you built your project you have to perform the cordova built, which was not included as gulp tasks propositally.
+Once you build your project you have to perform the cordova build, which was not included as gulp tasks on purpose.
 Just run the usual ``cordova build`` command.

 # Development guidelines